I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-dot11_association_params.md

 If this member is set to the wildcard BSSID (0xFFFFFFFFFFFF), the miniport driver should add new
      additional information elements (IEs) to association requests for all access points that have valid BSSIDs.

 `Header`

 The type, revision, and size of the DOT11_ASSOCIATION_PARAMS structure.
-This member is formatted as an
+This member is formatted
+     as an
      <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.

 The miniport driver must set the members of
      <b>Header</b> to the following values:

+For more information about these members, see
+     <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a>.

 `uAssocRequestIEsLength`

-            The length of the additional IEs, in bytes, that the operating system requests be added to the association response.
+The length of the additional IEs, in bytes, that the operating system requests be added to the
+     association response.
 The default value is 0.

 `uAssocRequestIEsOffset`

-            The offset of the additional IEs, in bytes, that the operating system requests be added to the association response.
+The offset of the additional IEs, in bytes, that the operating system requests be added to the
+     association response.
 This offset is relative to the start of the buffer that contains the DOT11_ASSOCIATION_PARAMS structure.
 The default value is 0.

 ## Remarks
 This structure is used with
     <a href="https://msdn.microsoft.com/library/windows/hardware/ff569104">OID_DOT11_ASSOCIATION_PARAMS</a>.

 ## Requirements